Homemade Potato Rolls are sure to please! These soft, fluffy rolls are impossibly light and buttery, perfect for any occasion.

 - Sugar: Regular granulated sugar is fine.
 Honey and maple syrup are good substitutes.

 - Flour: A combination of bread flour and all-purpose flour creates that stretchy, moist crumb we’re looking for.
-If you do not have bread flour, you can use only all purpose flour.
+If you don’t have bread flour, you can use only all-purpose flour instead.

-- Shortening and Butter: You can use just butter if you prefer, but shortening is a little baking trick that really gives them a bakery-style softness.
+- Shortening and Butter: You can use just butter if you prefer, but shortening is an easy baking trick that gives these rolls a bakery-style softness.

-- First Rise.
-Form the dough into a ball, and plop it into a large greased bowl.
-Cover it with plastic wrap or a clean kitchen towel, and let it rise for about one hour, or until doubled in size.
+- First rise.
+Shape the dough into a ball, plop it into a large greased bowl, and cover it with a clean kitchen towel or plastic wrap.
+Let the dough rise somewhere warm for an hour.
+It should double in size.

-- Shape the Rolls.
-Roll each dough piece, and pinch it together.
-Roll until you have a smooth dinner roll shape.
-Place the rolled dough pieces into a greased 9×13 baking dish.
+- Shape the rolls.
+Roll each dough piece into a smooth dinner roll shape.
+After, place them into a greased 9×13 baking dish.

 - Second Rise.
 Lightly cover the rolls, and let them rise for 45 minutes to an hour.
 Towards the end of the rise time, preheat the oven to 350ยฐF.